R4Y4N-M/ctf-writeups/tryhackme/README.md

 - Wonderland
 - Wekor
 - Year of the Fox
+- Anonymous Playground
+- year of the Owl

 These writeups document my methodology, commands used, and lessons learned while solving each room.